 The Easter Rising began on Monday 24 April 1916 and ended on Saturday 29 April.
 Letters about the Rising are most intense in the weeks following the surrender.
 Letters in this category are written well into the summer and include compensation claims and correspondence between those interred and family and friends at home.We need your help with 199 letters.

 The artistic life of the country continued throughout 1916.
 This section provides a glimpse into the cultural life of Ireland of the time.
-Letters concern productions at the Abbey Theatre, poetry, and prose.We need your help with 11 letters.
+Letters concern productions at the Abbey Theatre, poetry, and prose.Sorry there is currently no letters in this collection.

-Letters to, from, and about children are contained in this section, from poignant letters from fathers serving in the front, to St Edna’s school, to children writing to parents and grandparents.We need your help with 10 letters.
+Letters to, from, and about children are contained in this section, from poignant letters from fathers serving in the front, to St Enda’s school, to children writing to parents and grandparents.We need your help with 2 letters.

-Letters in this category cover many aspects of life in Ireland's cities and towns: business, religious affairs, and official letters from administrators and government officials.We need your help with 24 letters.
+Letters in this category cover many aspects of life in Ireland's cities and towns: business, religious affairs, and official letters from administrators and government officials.Sorry there is currently no letters in this collection.

 This is possibly the most poignant letters of the collection.
 Here we collect all the last letters written by individuals condemned to death.
-It is the only category we collect multiple copies of letters as many of the letters from the executed leaders of the Rising were copied and circulated at the time.We need your help with 4 letters.
+It is the only category we collect multiple copies of letters as many of the letters from the executed leaders of the Rising were copied and circulated at the time.We need your help with one letter.

 Letters of 1916 has several correspondences of couples courting during 1916.
 There are also individual letters written while couples are apart, due primarily, but not only, to war.We need your help with 67 letters.

 Letters in this category come primarily from the National Archives of Ireland's General Secretary's Correspondence.
 This was Matthew Nathan's office, and the centre of the British Administration in Ireland.We need your help with 154 letters.

 Patronage comes in a variety of forms:primarily from government officials and the ascendancy.We need your help with 3 letters.